Burlington Stores (NYSE:BURL) Announces Earnings Results

-Burlington Stores (NYSE:BURL – Get Rating) released its earnings results on Thursday.
-The company reported $0.35 EPS for the quarter, beating the consensus estimate of $0.23 by $0.12, Briefing.com reports.
+Burlington Stores (NYSE:BURL – Get Rating) announced its quarterly earnings results on Thursday.
+The company reported $0.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.23 by $0.12, Briefing.com reports.
+The firm had revenue of $1.98 billion for the quarter, compared to analyst estimates of $2.03 billion.
 Burlington Stores had a net margin of 2.80% and a return on equity of 60.41%.
-The firm had revenue of $1.98 billion for the quarter, compared to analyst estimates of $2.03 billion.
-During the same period last year, the firm earned $1.94 EPS.
-The business’s quarterly revenue was down 10.3% compared to the same quarter last year.
+The business’s revenue for the quarter was down 10.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $1.94 EPS.
 Burlington Stores updated its Q3 guidance to $0.36-0.66 EPS and its FY23 guidance to $3.70-4.30 EPS.

 Hedge Funds Weigh In On Burlington Stores